 \section{Abstract}

-Topological phases associated with non-Abelian charges can exhibit a distinguished bulk-edge correspondence compared to Abelian phases, although elucidating this relationship remains challenging in traditional solid-state systems.
-In this paper, we propose a theoretical framework for synthesizing non-Abelian quaternion charges in degenerate Fermi gases.
+Topological phases associated with non-Abelian charges can exhibit a distinguished bulk-edge correspondence compared with Abelian phases, although elucidating this relationship remains challenging in traditional solid-state systems.
+In this paper, we propose a theoretical framework for synthesizing non-Abelian quaternion charges in ultracold atomic gases.
 By designing artificial spin-orbit coupling patterns, the topological edge modes demonstrate a clear correspondence with the band topology determined by various quaternion charges.
-This paves the way for observing the interface modes whose existence is attributed to the non-conservation multiplication relation, which is fundamental to non-Abelian charges.
+This paves the way for observing the interface modes whose existence is attributed to the nonconservation multiplication relation, which is fundamental to non-Abelian charges.
 This scheme can be readily implemented using current ultracold atom techniques, offering a promising approach to explore the intriguing non-Abelian characteristics of the system.